qlik-bots/QlikBotNode/README.md

 ### Usage

-- To start, install all of necessary packages
+- To start, install all necessary packages
 ```javascript
 npm install
 ```